Ganganaidu/week_one_compose_dev_challenge/README.md

 ## :bulb: Motivation and Context
-   It took me little time to understand the basic concepts, but it was very easy to implement views like recycle view and other complex hierarchical views -->
+   It took me little time to understand the basic concepts, but it was very easy to implement views like recycle view and other complex hierarchical views.

    Enjoyed applying different formats to image, text and LazyColumn views.